 Samsung Galaxy Buds Pro microphone demo (street):

 Samsung Galaxy Buds Pro review: The verdict

 You should note that the Galaxy Buds Pro are significantly more expensive than the other members of the Galaxy Buds family.
-If you’re not particularly drawn in by noise-canceling, the Galaxy Buds Plus still dominate the market in terms of battery life.
+If you’re not particularly drawn in by noise-cancelling, the Galaxy Buds Plus still dominate the market in terms of battery life.
 Better yet, you can find the older ‘buds for close to half price most places.

 In short, if you want the premium true wireless earbud experience, the Galaxy Buds Pro are one of the best ways to get it.
 They check most of the boxes, and the styling is just right for everyday life.

 The Sennheiser CX Plus True Wireless is a great option for aptX enthusiasts